Miguel Timm

-Miguel Timm (born 31 January 1992) is a South African football midfielder who currently plays for Orlando Pirates.
+Miguel Timm (born 31 January 1992) is a South African football midfielder who currently plays for Sekhukhune United.

 Career

 Timm was born in Durban, South Africa, but was raised in Johannesburg.
 His youth career began in a suburb in South Johannesburg called Mondeor.

 He soon started to attract the likes of Orlando Pirates FC and SuperSport United F.C. academies.
 After a brief stint with Orlando Pirates FC U-12's he went to play in Ajax Cape Town F.C.'s development.

 Miguel's professional playing career started with Bidvest Wits FC between 2011 and 2014 and then for Mpumalanga Black Aces F.C. from 2014 to 2015.
 Timm played in the United States with Phoenix Rising between 2016 and 2018.
 After returning to South Africa he played for Chippa United, Maritzburg United and TTM/Marumo Gallants.
 He won the 2020–21 Nedbank Cup with TTM.

 On 5 November 2022, Timm won the 2022 MTN 8 with Orlando Pirates after defeating AmaZulu in the final, with Timm named man of the match.